-Response USFS-2: SCE does not adopt the Forest Service's Wilderness Project Decommissioning Assessment study request.
+Forest Service's Wilderness Project Decommissioning

-SCE disagrees with the Forest Service's view that there is uncertainty regarding the pathway to relicense the Project in the Wilderness.
-Both the FERC-issued license for the Project and associated power site reservation created under section 24 of the Federal Power Act predate the Wilderness Act of 1964, in which the Minarets Wilderness Area (subsequently renamed as Ansel Adams Wilderness) was designated.
-As such, the Project is an "existing private right" under section 4(c) of the Wilderness Act.
-In fact, FERC previously relicensed the Project following the establishment of the Wilderness Area, which confirms that the Project is an existing private right.
-For additional details, please refer to Appendix C which includes SCE's recent filing (May 20, 2022) on this issue (FERC Accession No. 20220520-5230).
+ncertainty regarding the pathway to relicense the Project in hise for the Project and associated power site reservation wer Act predate the Wilderness Act of 1964, in which the named as Ansel Adams Wilderness) was designated.
+As " under section 4(c) of the Wilderness Act.
+In fact, FERC he establishment of the Wilderness Area, which confirms that dditional details, please refer to SCE's recent filing (May 20, 0220520-5230).
+While SCE acknowledges that the Forest ocation within a wilderness area may prohibit FERC's mission invited the Forest Service to provide additional date, the Forest Service has not provided any information isting private right" under the Wilderness Act.

-Because the Forest Service's request for a decommissioning study for Gem Dam appears predicated on its misunderstanding of the Wilderness Act as applied to the Project, there is no basis for its proposed decommissioning assessment.

-Moreover, the Forest Service's proposed decommissioning assessment is inconsistent with well-established FERC precedent maintaining that decommissioning is not a reasonable alternative to relicensing.
-SCE has stated its unequivocal intent to seek a new license for the Project.
-This Project offers

-Study Request / Comment SCE Response valuable carbon-free capacity and energy to SCE's generation portfolio, supports local recreation, is strategically located, provides local reliable power and energy during islanding events, and will become more valuable as the electric grid continues to transition to non-emitting resources.
-SCE is firmly committed to continuing to operate and maintain the Gem Lake Development of the Project through a new license term.
-For additional details, please refer to Appendix C which includes SCE's recent filing (May 20, 2022) on this issue (FERC Accession No. 20220520-5230).
+decommissioning study for Gem Dam is premised on the diction to relicense the Project, there is no basis for its assessment is inconsistent with well-established FERC g is not a reasonable alternative to relicensing.
+SCE has license for the Project.
+This Project offers valuable carbonon portfolio, supports local recreation, is strategically located, uring islanding events, and will become more valuable as the mitting resources.
+SCE is firmly committed to continuing to opment of the Project through a new license term.
+For ent filing (May 20, 2022) on this issue (FERC Accession No.